Interdisciplinary Minor

 HMN 374.
 Humanities and Law.
 (3 h)

 Examines the common roots of law, philosophy, literature, and politics.
-Focuses on the interpretative strategies and critical skills that legal professionals, humanists, and artists share.
+Focuses on the interpretative strategies, and critical skills, and virtues of character and mind that legal professionals, humanists, and artists share.
+(EI)

 HMN 375.
 Urban Design and the Human Experience.
 (3 h)